MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/assess.md

 1. Select **Download configuration script**.
 Copy the downloaded script to the target machine.

-1. Launch an admin instance of **powershell.exe** and execute one of the following code blocks:
+1. Open an admin instance of **powershell.exe** and execute one of the following code blocks:

-   * _Domain account_ -  You'll be prompted for the user account and password.
+   * _Domain account_:  You'll be prompted for the user account and password.

       ```powershell
       Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass -Force